 Please read over and complete the Telemental Health Informed Consent form at the bottom of this page.
 You can save a copy to your computer in Adobe and fill it out and sign it to send to me over Doxy.me when we meet.
 If you're unable to fill out online you can print it out, take cell pictures, and save them in a document to send.
 You can also email it to me at firstname.lastname@example.org, (but please note that Gmail is not HIPAA compliant so I am only using it with clients to collect these forms).
 Please read the form below over in advance so I can address any questions you may have.

 Also, please call the Member Services number on your insurance card to double check telehealth benefits for behavioral health and to ask if you have any copay or deductible due with telehealth.
 Due to the current COVID-19 crisis, the government has allowed the majority of insurance companies to cover telehealth (many without copays), but it is a good idea to check directly with your specific insurer to clarify your benefits (especially if you have a deductible) as insurance benefits for telehealth have been changing frequently over the past few weeks.

-I will be conducting video/phone sessions during my normal business hours (typically Tuesday-Thursday 8:30am-5:45pm and Friday 8:30am-1:30pm) from my home.
+I will be conducting video/phone sessions during my normal business hours (typically Tuesday-Thursday 8:30am-5:35pm and Friday 8:30am-1pm) from my home.
 I have a temporary phone line set up to use while I am working from home, as my usual 978-921-1088 office number is a landline.
-My temporary work number is 978-578-1251 (please no text messages).
-You may want to save this number in your contacts so you know it's me when I call.
-You also will be able to continue to also leave messages on my work voicemail and I will be checking it daily.
+My temporary work number is 978-578-1251 (please no text messages) and this is the best number to contact me at during this time.
+You may want to save this number in your contacts on your phone so you know it's me when I call.

 I know that this is a scary and stressful time, but please know that I am thinking of all of you and will continue to support you.
 I look forward to our ongoing work together.
 Please check here again for future updates.